pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 L L^\text{-1} = L L^\text{-1} = I
 $$

+A matrix with an inverse is called a **non singular matrix** or **invertible matrix**, else it is called a **singular matrix**.
+Not every matrix has an inverse; but if it does have an inverse, it is always unique.

 # Existence of an Inverse

 Not all matrices have inverses.
 Only matrices that satisfy the following conditions are invertible:

+- It must be a square matrix $n \times n$.
 - The determinant of the matrix must not be zero.
-- It must be a square matrix $n \times n$.
 - The *rank* of the matrix must be $n$.

 If the determinant becomes $0$, we know that some dimensions of space have been lost.
 There is no way to regain them by using another transformation.

-**Rank** is defined as the number of linearly independent column vectors in the matrix.
-The maximum number of linearly independent vectors in a matrix is equal to the number of non-zero rows in its row echelon matrix.
-It is also equal to the number of linearly independent row vectors in the matrix.
+**Rank** is defined as the maximum number of linearly independent row or column vectors in the matrix.
+It is equal to the number of non-zero rows in its row echelon matrix.

 When all of the vectors in a matrix are linearly independent, the matrix is said to be **full rank**.

-A matrix with inverses are called a **non singular matrix** or **invertible matrix**, else it is called a **singular matrix**.
-Not every matrix has an inverse; but if it does have an inverse, it is always unique.

 # Finding the Inverse using Gauss-Jordan Elimination

-**Gauss-Jordan Elimination** is a variation of the Gauss Elimination and is used to find the inverse of a matrix.
+**Gauss-Jordan Elimination** can be used to find the inverse of a matrix.
 Given a matrix $A$, we create a corresponding identity matrix with the same dimensions,

 $$
 A  = \begin{bmatrix}